What is atmosphere?

 What are Permanent and Variable Gases

 Permanent or fixed gases are those gases that do not vary with time in our lifetime.
-However they may vary in geological time or in billions of years.
+However, they may vary in geological time or in billions of years.

 Variable gases on the other hand change constantly even with the season.
 Such gases in fact may have an impact on the climate and weather of local areas.

-The atmospheric concentration of CO2 has increased from 280 ppm in 1750 to 413 ppm in 2020.
+The atmospheric concentration of COhas increased from 280 ppm in 1750 to 413 ppm in 2020.

 Atmospheric Cycles & Residence Time of Gases